teggr/splat/README.md

     1. keep hold of your password and ssh key
 14. install java (default-jdk) (https://www.digitalocean.com/community/tutorials/how-to-install-java-with-apt-get-on-ubuntu-16-04)
 15. make directory ~/splat-runtime
-16. upload the jar to this directory
+16. upload the splat-web.jar to this directory
-17. run the jar - java -jar splat-web-{version}.jar (see configuration section first!!)
+17. make directory ~/splat-runtime/config
+18. Create a application.properties file in the config directory.
+See below for details.
+19. Create a SystemD service.
+See below for details.
+20. Start the service running.
-18. use a tunnel to access the web application (mobaxterm/ssh)
+21. use a tunnel to access the web application (mobaxterm/ssh)

 # set configuration